clearwater-trust/beautiful-jekyll/_posts/2019-10-24-something-is-very-wrong-at-the-new-york-fed.md

 ---
 Billions and billions of emergency repo dollars are being pumped into the largest American banks attempting to assuage demand for CASH.

-It appears something is sucking CASH from their ledger system.
+It appears something is sucking CASH from the American Banking System.
 Oh dear!
 What could it be?

 https://www.newyorkfed.org/markets/opolicy/operating_policy_191023